2026-03-09

 • Bank Loan Timeline: 30+ days to approve, often requiring real estate collateral

 The math doesn't work.
 A $80,000 gap kills cash flow, delays the project, and damages client relationships.
+If you're in the trucking industry instead, our trucking company funding guide covers fleet-specific strategies.
+And if you're based in NYC, see our NYC business funding guide for local insights.

 How Construction Companies Use Fast Working Capital